F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 Now in the documents is a pcap file.
 Let's analyse this.
 A .pcap file is a file that has some network traffic recorded.
 Read more about this [here](https://en.wikipedia.org/wiki/Pcap).
 A popular tool to analyse pcap files is Wireshark.

 However, I will be just analysing the strings in this file.
 'Strings' prints the strings of printable characters in files.
 Read more about strings [here](https://linux.die.net/man/1/strings).
-Hopefully, we can get some sort of password in plaintext from the pcap file.
+Hopefully, we can get some sort of password in plaintext from the .pcap file.

 <pre>strings derpissues.pcap</pre>